kailash-manasarovar/statement/docs/timeline/2022/november.md

 - He came back into class and I was feeling light-headed and a little high actually, smiley.
 - I thought it was because I fancied him.
 He was an attractive man.
 - Then the other student, Pablo Sesé Savall, a 14 year old boy, came to class.
 - The trumpet teacher kept looking at me with that same grin.
-It was disturbing
+It was disturbing.

 ## His other classes